payroc/api-specs/README.md

 # Payroc API Specs

-The repository is home to releases of our Open API Specification and Postman Collection files.
+This repository is home to releases of our Open API Specification and Postman Collection files.

 Please see our: